-The long-term expected rate of return on pension plan investments was established by the TCRS Board of Trustees in conjunction with the June 30, 2012 actuarial experience study by considering the following three techniques: (1) the 25-year historical return of the TCRS at June 30, 2012, (2) the historical market returns of asset classes from 1926 to 2012 using the TCRS investment policy asset allocation, and (3) capital market projections that were utilized as a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-Four sources of capital market projections were blended and utilized in the third technique.
-The blended capital market projection established the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding inflation of 3 percent.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The long-term expected rate of return on pension plan investments was established by the TCRS Board of Trustees in conjunction with the June 30, 2016 actuarial experience study.
+A blend of future capital market projections and historical market returns were used in a building-block method in which a best-estimate of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) is developed for each major asset class.
+These best estimates are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation of 2.5 percent.
+The best estimates of geometric real rates of return and the TCRS investment policy target asset allocation for each major asset class are summarized in the following table:

 Asset Class Long-Term Expected Real Rate of Return Target Allocation

-U.S. equity 6.46% 33%
+U.S. equity 5.69% 31%

-Developed market international equity 6.26% 17%
+Developed market international equity 5.29% 14%

-Emerging market international equity 6.40% 5%
+Emerging market international equity 6.36% 4%

-Private equity and strategic lending 4.61% 8%
+Private equity and strategic lending 5.79% 20%

-U.S. fixed income 0.98% 29%
+U.S. fixed income 2.01% 20%

-Real estate 4.73% 7%
+Real estate 4.39% 10%

 Short-term securities 0.00% 1%

 100%

-The long-term expected rate of return on pension plan investments was established by the TCRS Board of Trustees as 7.5 percent based on a blending of the three factors described above.
+The long-term expected rate of return on pension plan investments was established by the TCRS Board of Trustees as 7.25 percent based on a blending of the factors described above.